gido/github-chrome-ext/README.md

  - [x] Change appearence of Test file in listing and UX
  - [ ] Add new feature to "mark" a line into a diff.
 Stored locally.
  - [ ] Add button to open github.io website if exists
+ - [ ] In Issues list, add information about Milestone
+ - [ ] Possibility to collapse diff of all files under a specific folder

 License
 -------